MG40/terraform-azurelocal-vm/README.md

 # terraform-azurelocal-vm
 IaC to provision virtual machines on Azure Local using Terraform.

-# Azure Stack HCI VM Automation with Terraform
+# Azure Local VM Automation with Terraform

-This repository contains Terraform scripts to automate the creation of Virtual Machines on Azure Stack HCI clusters.
+This repository contains Terraform scripts to automate the creation of Virtual Machines on Azure Local clusters.

 ## Project Description

-This project provides a simple and repeatable way to provision Virtual Machines on an Azure Stack HCI environment using HashiCorp Terraform.
+This project provides a simple and repeatable way to provision Virtual Machines on an Azure Local environment using HashiCorp Terraform.
 By defining the desired VM configuration in code, you can ensure consistency and reduce manual effort.

 ## Prerequisites